 France eclipse holders Portugal to reach Nations League final four

-France beat defending Nations League champions Portugal 1-0 and reach the competition's final four at the expense of the holders.
+France handed defending Nations League champions Portugal a rare defeat, advancing the winners to the competition's final four.

 |